FractalAIResearchLabs/Fathom-R1/readme_new.md

 First Stage (Leveraging RL for effecient test-time thinking): We start with curating a seed dataset which ensures the policy receives minumium level reward while still having room for growth.
 The dataset comparises of questions having solve rates (at 6K context) between a certain range.
 This forms our RL Compression dataset comprising of 7.7K questions.

 Staring from **DeepSeek-R1-Distill-Qwen-14B** as the base model, we train the model using the GRPO algorithm, with a 6k token limit.
-We see a consistent increase in performance as the model learns to generate concise responses from the decreasing clip ratio, response length and increasing reward.
-The obtained model has learnt to generate responses below 6k tokens and outperforms the base model at lower token limits.
+From below attached figure, We observe consistent increase in training reward while the clip ratio decreases.
+This shows that the model learns to generate responses below 6k tokens and outperforms the base model at lower token limits.

 <img width="1370" alt="image" src="https://github.com/user-attachments/assets/3a49690d-0160-4116-b12f-5e91240e17a6" />

 But, we now want the model to outperform the base model at higher response lengths.
 We now collect shortest responses  for hard problems — specifically, questions with solve rates between 0.1 and 0.4.
 This forms our V0.4 SFT dataset.